 What geographical area does this service cover?

-The population of HMP Norwich, HMP Bure and HMP Wayland
+The populations of HMP Norwich, HMP Bure and HMP Wayland.

 Where appropriate, we take into account any information provided by family or carers during our involvement and we can also advise on some aspects of the criminal justice system.

-If you think you may be experiencing depression, low mood or any of the other conditions listed above, the service could help and you are encouraged to refer yourself to us.
+Potential service users may be experiencing depression, low mood or any of the other conditions listed above.

 How can people get referred to this service?